Founder and CEO of WashingtonExec

 Before joining the publication in June 2017, Camille was executive editor at Nextgov, a division of Atlantic Media, where she was charged with the editorial vision and strategy.
 She came to Nextgov from FedScoop, where she served as editorial director.
 Prior to that, Camille was a reporter at FCW for nearly three years, covering topics such as workforce, government oversight and government technology.

 Camille began her D.C. journalism career covering government contracting as well as federal policy and cybersecurity.
-She currently splits her time between Mexico and the U.S. and is a self-proclaimed digital nomad.
+She currently splits her time between Washington, D.C., and the rest of the world as a self-proclaimed digital nomad.

 Amanda Ziadeh is a senior writer with WashingtonExec.
 A proud graduate of the University of Maryland Philip Merrill College of Journalism, she started her journalism career covering lifestyle, food and travel for USA Today, before entering the government technology space as a reporter for GCN and senior reporter for GovernmentCIO Media.

 Amanda has spent the majority of her professional career covering government contracting, emerging technologies and the innovative programs and people in government and industry modernizing federal IT.